swannodette/swannodette.github.com/_posts/2015-01-10-faster-validation-through-immutability.md

 ```clj
 (def point? (validator '{:x int :y int}))
 ```

+Note that none of the above would work with mutable data structures.
+If a mutation occurred the validation tagging would become invalid.

 And so we witness the beautiful intersection of Lisp and immutable data.